codeguy/php-the-right-way/pages/The-Basics.md

 #### Double quotes

-Double quotes are the Swiss army knife of strings, but are slower due to the string being parsed.
-They are best suited for:

-- Escaped strings
-- Strings with multiple variables and plain text
-- Condensing multi-line concatenation, and improving readability
+Double quotes are the Swiss Army Knife of strings.
+They will not only parse variables as mentioned above, but all sorts of special characters, like `\n` for newline, `\t` for a tab, etc.

 {% highlight php %}
 <?php